SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSLDoubleDispatch/DSLDoubleDispatch.md

 	...
 Your code ...
 ```

-We said that this is version of `+` is more powerful than the one of `sumWithHandle:` because once we will implement the missing method `sumWithHandle:` on the class `Die`, the `+` method will be able to sum a die handle with a die or two die handles.
+We said that this version of `+` is more powerful than the one of `sumWithHandle:` because once we will implement the missing method `sumWithHandle:` on the class `Die`, the `+` method will be able to sum a die handle with a die or two die handles.

 ![Handling all the cases: summing a die/die handle with a die/die handle .](figures/DieDoubleDispatchFull.pdf width=90&label=figDieDoubleDispatchFull)

-Up until here we did not change much and all the tests adding two die handles should continue to run.
+Up until here, we did not change much and all the tests adding two die handles should continue to run.

 ### sumWithHandle: on Die class